-Investments are reviewed quarterly at the Audit Committee and through the Investment Committee.
+Investments are reviewed quarterly via the Investment Committee and reported to the Board.

 The Company's material exposures to market risk are: interest rate risk and spread risk on its bond portfolio; foreign exchange risk on its currency exposures and equity risk on its strategic investments in subsidiaries.